| Version 5.3 of the 32-bit

 MQ client environment must first be linked with the relevant client

 library.
-When the application issues an MQI call, the WebSphere MQ
+When the application issues an MQI call, the MQ

 client code directs the request to a queue manager, where it is